 When God Made You by Matthew Paul Turner Before I give you the full review of this book, let me say that I am friends with the author’s wife and they sent me this book to check out.
 I was nervous because I don’t like reviewing friends’ books, in case I hate them.
 I was extra nervous because it’s about God and even though I have a strong faith, I don’t generally talk about it or share books about it.
 Well, I love this book.
 It’s a lovely story of affirmation and encouragement about being yourself.
 While it obviously speaks about God, it is not specific about one religion.
 The text is melodic, and it’s fun to read aloud.
 The illustrations by David Catrow fly off the page and are wonderfully inclusive as well.

-Do you have a favorite picture book featuring an awesome African American girl as the main character?
+Do you have a favorite picture book featuring an awesome Black girl as the main character?
 Share the title and why you love it in comments!